elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 paket add Elmah.Io.Umbraco --version 3.2.35
 ```

+!!! note
-> New features will be added to the updated package for Umbraco 10 and newer only.
+    New features will be added to the updated package for Umbraco 10 and newer only.

 ## Umbraco Cloud